The Best of Both Worlds (Star Trek: The Next Generation): Production

+Development

 Executive producer Michael Piller was in charge of the writer's room and decided he wanted the series to take some risks, and that the season would end on a cliffhanger, something Star Trek had not done before.
 The producers also wanted a cliffhanger because of contract problems with various actors and uncertainty over who would return.

 Although audiences may have seen it as a Picard episode, Piller considered it to be a Riker-centric episode and he related the character's quandary over whether or not to leave the Enterprise to his own experiences as an executive producer on Star Trek.
 Piller felt ready to move on rather than remain second in command, but he was persuaded to stay by Gene Roddenberry and Rick Berman.

 Piller wrote "Part I" with no idea how "Part II" would end, and said "we're going to figure it out next season."
-When production for season three began, there was an almost entirely new writing staff and they worked together in the writer's room to break the story.
+When production for season four began, there was an almost entirely new writing staff and they worked together in the writer's room to break the story.
 Writer Ronald D. Moore felt that "Part II" had a little too much technobabble, and was not as satisfying as the first half.

 During the writing process on the episodes, Piller worked with Moore, who wrote the following episode "Family".
-The two writers considered "Family" to be the final instalment of "The Best of Both Worlds" as a trilogy.
-Initially there was no plan to have an episode reflecting on the ongoing effects on Picard after the traumatic events of the two-parter, but after Piller raised the issue with Roddenberry and Berman, it was agreed to be added as long as it included a science fiction story.
+The two writers considered "Family" to be the final installment of "The Best of Both Worlds" as a trilogy.
+Initially, there was no plan to have an episode reflecting on the ongoing effects on Picard after the traumatic events of the two-parter, but after Piller raised the issue with Roddenberry and Berman, it was agreed to be added as long as it included a science fiction story.
 Instead, Moore and Piller agreed to have three family stories contained in the episode which would resonate with each other.

+Makeup and props

 Makeup supervisor Michael Westmore said it took many makeup artists and a lot of time to create the Borg.
 At that time the process took at least three hours to apply the makeup and costumes.
 They had it organized into a production line to make it as fast as possible.
 He found that results were inconsistent as each makeup artist used different techniques to shade the faces.
 This laborious process prompted Westmore to take an airbrush course, allowing for more consistent results and after that he insisted that any makeup artist hired knew how to use an airbrush.

 Alan Sims was in charge of props, and designed the remote control Borg prosthetic arms.
 The head mounted laser on Patrick Stewart's costume was a $200 laser that Michael Westmore, Jr. had acquired and had not been used in television production previously.